GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

 "Ctrl-C" and "Ctrl-V" respectively, but, in a terminal window, the shortcuts are "Ctrl-Shift-C" and "Ctrl-Shift-V".

-1. Copy the Ubuntu image onto the “SETUP 1 BOOT” USB:
+1. Copy the Ubuntu image onto the “SETUP 1 BOOT” USB drive:
     1. Open the Ubuntu search console by clicking the purple circle/swirl icon in the upper-left corner of the screen.
     2. Type "startup disk creator" in the text box.